Injured On An E-Scooter?

 - Aggressive pedestrian;

 - E-scooter rideshare company; or

 - Scooter manufacturer.

-A Campbell E-Scooter Personal Injury Lawyer Can Help You Today
+A San Jose E-Scooter Personal Injury Lawyer Can Help You Today

 Were you riding a scooter or an E-scooter and suffered an injury from a negligent driver or other party?
-Our experienced Campbell E-scooter accident attorneys at Solution Now Law Firm are here to help.
+Our experienced San Jose E-scooter accident attorneys at Solution Now Law Firm are here to help.
 Call us for a free consultation today at 408-256-2871.